MobileNetV4 -- Universal Models for the Mobile Ecosystem: Universal Inverted Bottlenecks

-\textbf{ConvNext} allows for a cheaper spatial mixing with larger kernel size by performing the spatial mixing before the expansion.
+\textbf{ConvNext-Like} allows for a cheaper spatial mixing with larger kernel size by performing the spatial mixing before the expansion.

-\textbf{ExtraDW} is a new variant introduced in this paper that allows for an inexpensive increase of the network depth and the receptive field.
-It offers the combined benefits of ConvNext and IB. \footnote{It could be seen as a MobileNetV1 style factorization of two standard convolutional blocks.}
+\textbf{ExtraDW} inexpensively increases the network depth and receptive field, combining the benefits of ConvNext-Like and IB. \footnote{ExtraDW could be seen as a MobileNetV1-style factorization of two standard convolutional blocks.}

 \textbf{FFN} is a stack of two 1x1 pointwise convolutions (PW) with activation and normalization layers in between.
-PW is one of the most accelerator-friendly operations but works best when used with other blocks.\\
+PW is very accelerator-friendly but works best with other blocks.

-At each network stage, UIB provides flexibility to (1) Strike an ad-hoc spatial and channel mixing tradeoff.
+At each network stage, UIB provides flexibility to: (1) Strike an ad-hoc spatial and channel mixing tradeoff.
 (2) Enlarge the receptive field as needed.
-(3) Maximize the computational utilization.
+(3) Maximize the computational utilization. \cref{tab:block_comparison} shows impact on accuracy and latency across three searches.